 My favorite thing to do on Anna Maria Island: The fishing village of Cortez

 Ten minutes east of Anna Maria Island on the Cortez Road, you’ll find the historic fishing village of Cortez.
 I’ve written a whole guide to Cortez.
 Cortez started as a rural community of fishing families in the 1890s.
 Descendants of those settlers still live here and there are still commercial fishing operations here, dating back many decades.

-If you visit Cortez, you can tour a small, free maritime museum (reservations are required) and wander a neighborhood of cute, historic cottages.
+If you visit Cortez, you can tour the small, free Florida Maritime Museum and wander a neighborhood of cute, historic cottages.

 The best thing to do, though, is to eat seafood at a classic Florida fish shack.
 There are a half dozen waterfront seafood restaurants but my favorite is the Star Fish restaurant, an outgrowth of the adjacent large seafood wholesale company founded in the 1920s.
 Star Fish has perhaps 15 tables overlooking a beautiful expanse of water and fishing boats and all food is ordered at the counter and all orders are cash only.
 The seafood is fresh and well-prepared and you can’t beat the view and ambiance.